linjing-lab/linjing-lab/README.md

     <img src="./images/about.gif">
 </div>

-My motto: good dvice is harsh to the ear.
+My motto: good device is harsh to the ear.

 My pronouns: (Some words that describe me appropriately.)